 When most people think of battery they picture punching and kicking resulting in bruising, bleeding, and broken bones.
-However, battery can be as simple as poking someone or spitting on them.
+However, it can be as simple as poking someone or spitting on them.
 To convict someone of battery the State only needs to show an intentional unwanted touching of another.
 Therefore, a battery can be proven despite a lack of injury or even a lack of violence.

 Many people falsely believe that if a victim declines to prosecute, the State will drop the charge.
 This is not always the case because the State of Florida is bringing the charge, not the victim.
 The State is more reluctant to drop the charge if the case involves domestic violence.
 They may even go to trial with an uncooperative victim depending on the facts of the case.